tlalexandre/TaskTracker/README.md

 - __Data Storage__

     -__How is the Data saved?__

-        -To save the different categories and tasks created by the user, I used the local storage of the browser.
+        - To save the different categories and tasks created by the user, I used the local storage of the browser.
-        -Whenever a new category or task is created, its data is added in the local storage, in an array.
+        - Whenever a new category or task is created, its data is added in the local storage, in an array.
-        -Whenever the user deletes a category or a task, the data is removed from the array they belong to.
+        - Whenever the user deletes a category or a task, the data is removed from the array they belong to.
-        -On every action, the data is saved, this allows the user to have a dynamic website.
+        - On every action, the data is saved, this allows the user to have a dynamic website.
-        -One array contains a list of the differents categories, and each task is in an array that belongs to the category where the task has been created.
+        - One array contains a list of the differents categories, and each task is in an array that belongs to the category where the task has been created.

     -__How is the Data loaded?__

-        -When you open the website, the data in the local storage will be retrieve and the program will run through the differents arrays to display the correct information.
+        - When you open the website, the data in the local storage will be retrieve and the program will run through the differents arrays to display the correct   information.

     ![LocalStorage](./readme/LocalStorage.png)

 ### Features Left to Implement

 - In the future, a great feature to add would be an agenda that would sort the differents tasks through the days of the month, regardless of their categories.
-    -For this feature to be implemented, I would need to add an input for the hour on top of the one for the date.
+    - For this feature to be implemented, I would need to add an input for the hour on top of the one for the date.
-    -I would also need an algorithm that would sort the tasks chronologically.
+    - I would also need an algorithm that would sort the tasks chronologically.

 ## Testing